LAST UPDATED: 15th January 2023 by The Editorial Team

-Summary: Learn how to install a fireplace chimney cap.
+Summary: Step by step guide and video showing how to install a fireplace chimney cap.

 Chimney caps are useful for two reasons.
 Firstly you may want to prevent hot particles burnt from the fire from escaping out of the chimney, and secondly you do not want animals climbing through the chimney and into your home.
 Capping your chimney may seem like a job for a professional, however, using the right safety equipment it can be easily achieved by the average DIY enthusiast.